mrzool/s-town/source/01-episode1.md

 And then there's The Renegade by Shirley Jackson, about a woman who recently moved from the city to a small country town, whose family dog, Lady, is accused one morning of killing a neighbor's chickens.
 The woman listens in growing dread throughout the day as townsperson after townsperson laughs at the torture and death that will befall Lady as a result.
 Including, finally, the woman's own children, who describe to Lady's face in gleeful detail how they will use a spiked collar to chop off her head.
 I notice a unifying theme to all these stories: a creeping sense of foreboding.
 In these places that are allegedly home to polite society.
 An undercurrent of depravity.

 Morning comes.
 No word from Jake.
 In the meantime I try to come up with some other ideas.
-The obvious one in a situation like this would be to contact the victim‘s family.
+The obvious one in a situation like this would be to contact the victim's family.
 But at this point I still don't know if anyone's actually died.
 And so that's an awkward phone call to make.
 I can't get local hospital records.
 I try, but they're not public.
 Ditto with death records in Alabama, also not public.
 Again, I found no obit or news story about any of this in the papers.
 I was able to find two Dylan Nichols in Bibb county.
 Both were the right age, early 20s.
 One spelled his first name Dylan.
 The other spelled it Dillon.
 It looked like Dylan had played football at Bibb county high school a few years earlier, but other than that he had basically no footprint online, which is strange for someone his age.
 Like maybe that means you're dead?
 Dillon on the other hand appeared to be alive and well and actively maintaining his Facebook page.
 Not only that, but he'd gone to Kabram Burt's high school and was Facebook friends with him.
 Which made both John and me wonder if somehow the rumor got messed up, and maybe Dillon wasn't the dead guy.
 Maybe he was the friend with Kabram who'd got his throat cut and kept quiet about the whole thing.
 So I held off on contacting him.
 So too afraid to talk to the cops, too afraid to talk to the Burts or the Nicholses, I lay out another idea to John.
 My thought is, we believe the murder happened sometime in the summer of 2012.
 If we can somehow narrow the time period to just a couple of weeks, maybe, we can go to the public library and look through the archive of Bibb county's local newspaper, The Centerville Press.
 The old issues aren't online so maybe there's an obituary or some other clue in there that I haven't been able to see.